 The program checks whether entries match the expected type and number and do not have extraneous characters.
 Erroneous entries will be displayed in red.
 However, there is no check for whether more complex restrictions are satisfied, such as two options being mutually exclusive or negative values for entries that should be positive.
 These errors will not be caught until the program in question runs.

-When you select the Run tab, you should first make selections in the Run Actions section to indicate whether to use multiple CPUs and one or more GPUs.
+When you select the Run tab, you should first make selections in the Resources to Use section to indicate whether to use multiple CPUs and one or more GPUs.
 If you make no selections, only a single CPU will be used.
 After you select either Use multiple CPUs or Parallel GPUs, a table appears at the top with computing resources.
 If both are selected, the table will show available CPUs on the left and available GPUs on the right.

 With Use multiple CPUs selected, you have the option of running batch jobs in parallel.
 When not using that option, reconstructions are run sequentially.
 Your selections in the Resources section determine what resources are used for each single reconstruction.
 When Run multiple batch jobs in parallel is selected, there is one command file per data set and they are all passed to Processchunks to run, along with the number to run at one time.
-The selected CPUs are divided as equally as possible among the different jobs, whereas the GPUs are managed dynamically so that each job can have access to multiple GPUs when it reaches a step that needs GPUs.
+If a cluster is available, the Use a cluster checkbox in the Parallel Processing section will be enabled and can be selected to use the cluster instead.
+See Running on a Cluster for details.
+When running with regular computer resources, the selected CPUs are divided as equally as possible among the different jobs, whereas the GPUs are managed dynamically so that each job can have access to multiple GPUs when it reaches a step that needs GPUs.
 See the Splitbatch man page for details on how this dynamic allocation works.
 The entry for Maximum # of GPUs to use by one job determines how many GPUs a job will request, but it may get fewer or only one.
 If Local GPU is selected, it does not mean that there is one GPU on each machine; select this only if you want to use just a single GPU on the machine running Etomo.

 If you enable Email notification and enter an address, Batchruntomo will send an email whenever a data set is aborted and when all processing is complete.
 For the email to work, you may need to define an SMTP mail server; this can be done in the Options - Settings dialog.